 A Bill to require that asylum claims in the United Kingdom be lodged within three months of the claimant’s arrival in the United Kingdom; and that persons who have already entered the United Kingdom and wish to make an asylum claim must do so within three months of the passing of this Act.

-This bill would require asylum claims in the United Kingdom to be lodged within three months of a claimant arriving in the country.
-It also says that anyone already in the UK who wishes to claim asylum must do so within three months of the Act becoming law.
-In effect, it imposes strict time limits on when asylum applications can be started.
+This bill would require asylum claims in the UK to be lodged within three months of arrival.
+It also states that people who are already in the UK and wish to claim asylum must do so within three months of the Act becoming law.
+The aim is to impose strict deadlines on when asylum applications can be made.

 Generated 21 February 2026